edo98811/astronaut-data-analysis-not-so-fair/README.md

 ## Usage Example

-To run an analysis using the eva_data_analysis.py script from the command line terminal, launch the script using Python as follows.
+To run an analysis using the eva_data_analysis.py script from the command line terminal, launch the script using Python as follows:

 ```bash
 python eva_data_analysis.py eva-data.json eva-data.csv